JoeJBenton/adversarial_env_generator/README.md

 ## List of files

+#### environment_class_template.py
+A template definiton of an environment class that demonstrates the essential properties that an environment class must have in order to work with SeparatorEnv.
+Also explains the core functionality of all the elements of an environment class.

 #### mini_grid_env.py
-Defines a more complex mini grid environment space.
+Defines a more complex mini grid environment class.
 The environment space contains 48 possible mazes, all with a T-shape wall in the centre dividing the maze into two chambers.
 (Also contains some testing code to check that a single agent trains in this environment as expected.)

 #### multi_bit_env.py
-Defines a multi-bit guessing environment.
+Defines a multi-bit guessing environment class.

 #### sequential_multi_bit_env.py
-Defines a multi-bit guessing environment where the antagonist/protagonist guess at each bit sequentially.
+Defines a multi-bit guessing environment class where the antagonist/protagonist guess at each bit sequentially.

 #### separator_wrapper.py
 Defines the central separator (builder/describer/antagonist/protagonist) environment as a MultiAgentEnv.

 #### simple_mini_grid_env.py
-Defines a mini grid environment space with two possible environments with the goal in the bottom left and bottom right respectively.
+Defines a mini grid environment class with two possible environments with the goal in the bottom left and bottom right respectively.
 (Also contains some testing code to check that a single agent trains in this environment as expected.)

 #### single_bit_env.py
-Defines a single-bit guessing environment.
+Defines a single-bit guessing environment class.

 #### test.py
 Contains the code necessary to configure, produce and log training runs.